Shelby Cosner, PhD

 Senior Researcher/Director of Leadership Research.
 Partnership READ, Examining grade-level collaborative data use and the ways in which school leaders support collaborative practice enactment and development.
 Chicago Community Trust, $1,500,000/funded 2006-2009.
 Principal Investigators Susan Goldman, Psychology and Education, and Taffy Raphael, Department of Curriculum and Instruction, University of Illinois at Chicago.

 Cosner, S., Leslie, D., & Shyjka, A. (revise and resubmit).
-Supporting instructional transformation tied to standards-based reforms: Examining a learning-focused approach to supporting school-wide implementation.
+Instructional transformation tied to standards-based reforms: Examining a learning-focused approach to supporting school-wide implementation.
 Leadership and Policy in Schools.